 We believe that these sites are unsuitable as housing for asylum seekers due to the lack of access to adequate and appropriate healthcare services, the public health risks resulting from a lack of compliance with the COVID-19 regulations, and the risk of retraumatisation triggered by accommodation in former military barracks.

-Here are three things you can do right now:
+Here are three things you can do to help: